Coneriys/apache4/docs/content/reference/install-configuration/providers/hashicorp/nomad.md

 ---
 title: "Nomad Service Discovery"
-description: "Learn how to use Nomad as a provider for configuration discovery in Traefik Proxy.
+description: "Learn how to use Nomad as a provider for configuration discovery in apache4 Proxy.
 Read the technical documentation."
 ---

-# Traefik & Nomad Service Discovery
+# apache4 & Nomad Service Discovery

 ## Configuration Example